brendt/stitcher.io/src/content/blog/2022-08-24-php-what-are-you-doing.md

 Despite it being a great proposal, I must admit I'm afraid of what PHP will become if we're adding features only to make them irrelevant three years later.
 I think we should be very careful and deliberate about how we're changing PHP, and not dismiss features that have only been in the language for a couple of years.

 Now to be clear: I'm very well aware that asymmetric visibility and readonly properties aren't the same thing.
 Asymmetric visibility can do so much more.
-However: Nikita already coined a [very similar idea to asymmetric visibility](https://wiki.php.net/rfc/property_accessors) last year, which was denied in favour of readonly properties.
+However: Nikita already coined a [very similar idea to asymmetric visibility](https://wiki.php.net/rfc/property_accessors) last year, which wasn't pursued in favour of readonly properties.
 Furthermore, I totally agree with [Marco's sentiment](https://externals.io/message/118353#118382) on the matter:

 > I use readonly properties aggressively, and I try to make the state as immutable as possible.
 >